University of Dschang: History

 In 1979, the governments of Cameroon and the United States agreed to build a new academic institution in Cameroon.
 It was a time when the government of Cameroon had decided to place academic institutions in key corners of the country.
 Since there were already academic institutions in the commercial capital (Douala), the political capital (Yaoundé), in the north in Ngaundere, the new institutions were to be placed in the west (at Dschang) and in the south west (at Buea).

-The US government committed $44 million USD (a mix of a grant and a loan) to fund the Dschang project, and the Cameroon government made a contribution of about $74 million USD that covered the salaries of Cameroonian staff and infrastructure.
-Belgium contributed about $8 million USD.
+The US government committed US$44 million (a mix of a grant and a loan) to fund the Dschang project, and the Cameroon government made a contribution of about US$74 million that covered the salaries of Cameroonian staff and infrastructure.
+Belgium contributed about US$8 million.
 The US contribution was split between two independent programs, one on infrastructure and the other on academic programs and training.
 The contract for the former was subcontracted to a construction company from Senegal.
 The latter was awarded to the University of Florida (UF) in 1982, with a small sub-contract to the Florida A&M University.
 The UF team was led by Joe Busby who, in 1987, was succeeded by Charlie Eno who led the team until 1989, when he was succeeded by Peter Hartmann who ran the project until 1992.

-The institute’s Director General was Rene Owona.
+The institute's Director General was Rene Owona.
 (Later when the institute became a university center, the Director General title was upgraded to that of Rector).
 By 1990, Owona was pulled out of the UCD and appointed Minister of Commerce.
 Upon his departure, Owona was replaced by Professor Jean Mfoulu who was transferred from the Ministry, where he was Director for Higher Education.
 His primary base was the University of Yaoundé, where he was a professor of sociology.
 Mfoulu held a PhD from Boston University.

+Professor Jean Mfoulou was a transformational leader, observed Hartmann who was the leader of the University of Florida team in Dschang from 1984 to 1992.
+Mfoulou, who had studied in the Cameroon, French and American systems had a broad and in depth understanding of different higher education systems.
+He was highly respected by the Dschang faculty, many of whom had also studied at the University of Yaounde where Mfoulou was a professor.

+Mfoulou regularly insisted on questioning the fundamentals of Dschang’s curriculum, research, and overall focus.
+He pointed out, for example, that the University of Yaounde was teaching its students about European philosophers when the country (Cameroon) could not feed all its people.
+He wanted Dschang to more closely address Cameroon’s need.
+This need, to better address the problems of Cameroon, had also been expressed by President Ahidjo in his trip to the USA to request the construction of a “land grant” type university in Cameroon.